Artificial Intelligence or AI

 Intelligence of biological origin (https://psychologydictionary.org/biological-intelligence/) as first described by US psychologist Ward Flalstead (1908-1969).

-Most BI is quiet and unconscious.
-The conscious mind contains all the thoughts, feelings, cognitions, and memories that we acknowledge.
-In contrast, the unconscious consists of deeper mental processes not readily available to the conscious mind, e.g. body development, judgment, decision-making, intuition, motivation, interpersonal attraction, etc. (www.psychologytoday.com/us/basics/unconscious).
+The conscious mind contains the thoughts, feelings, cognitions, and memories that we acknowledge.
+In contrast, the unconscious mind constitues the majority of BI and consists of deeper mental processes not readily available to the conscious mind, e.g. body development, judgment, decision-making, intuition, motivation, interpersonal attraction, etc. (www.psychologytoday.com/us/basics/unconscious).

-Subset of AI that specifically uses biomedical, biomechanical, bioindustrial, and other biological data for training and other input (https://lnkd.in/gFrCYj5k), trademark protected by 4duro.
+Subset of AI that uses biological, biomedical, biomechanical, bioindustrial, bioenvironmental, and other bio-type data for training and other input (https://lnkd.in/gFrCYj5k), trademark protected by 4duro.

-Contact bl@4duro.com regarding Bioartificial Intelligence® and bioAI® licensing and acquisition.
+Contact b@4duro.com regarding Bioartificial Intelligence™ and bioAI™ trademark licensing or acquisition.

 [The sample marks illustrated here are the properties of the respective organizations]